kimchouard/server.adobe.github.com/README.md

 Here is the routes you can call:

-- `/`

-Adobe repositories & languages.
+- `/` : every Adobe repositories & languages.

-- `/repos`

-Adobe GitHub repositories.
+- `/repos` : all Adobe GitHub repositories.

-- `/langs`

-Languages Adobe use in GitHub.
+- `/langs` : every languages Adobe use in GitHub.